LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2tinnt_fchin_in_core

 ``b2tinnt_fchin_in_core``    type: ``integer``    default: ``0``
     Integer switch to turn off or on the ion-neutral current in the core region (applies to coupled runs only).
-This is recommended in cases where the neutral densities are very low in the core region and the ion-neutral current is likely to vary widely from one iteration to the next as a result of Monte-Carlo noise.
+This is recommended in cases where the neutral densities are very low in the core region and the ion-neutral current is likely to vary widely from one iteration to the next as a result of Monte Carlo noise.
     If fchin\_in\_core.eq.0 (default), then fchin is set to zero in the core.
     If fchin\_in\_core.eq.1, then fchin is unchanged.